-The project aims to establish a robust Carabao-Based Business Improvement Network (CBIN) in 16 provinces for 2019 and 11 for 2020 in the Philippines through the sponsorship of Senate Committee on
+The project aims to establish a robust Carabao-Based Business Improvement Network (CBIN) in 16 provinces for 2019 and 11 for 2020 in the Philippines through the sponsorship of Senate Committee on out," Dr. Paraguas said.

 Agriculture and Food Chairperson Senator Cynthia Villar.
-A budget of Php10 million is allocated for each of the provinces.
+A budget of Php10 million is allocated for each of